 Wild Garlic Bread Dip

 This recipe is so easy it’s laughable!
 Here you go….find yourself an old bottle or jar.
-Pour in some rather delicious balsamic vinegar, top up with rapeseed oil and plonk in a garlic leaf or 2.
-And hey presto, as if by magic, behold…a cheeky wee rustic bread dip!
-Enjoy with a cool glass of Sauvignon.
+Pour in some rather tasty balsamic vinegar, top up with rapeseed oil and plonk in a garlic leaf or 2.
+And hey presto, as if by magic, behold – a cheeky wee rustic bread dip!
+Enjoy with a refreshing glass of Sauvignon.
 If you’d like me to send you a recipe for wild garlic rustic bread or oatcakes, let me know in the comments section below.